What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Monitor and Audit:

-Implement logging and monitoring for AWS API calls and user activity using services such as AWS CloudTrail and Amazon CloudWatch.
+Implement logging and monitoring for AWS API calls and user activity using AWS CloudTrail and Amazon CloudWatch services.

 These tools enable you to get visibility on user actions, detect unauthorized attempts to gain access and provide essential support in complying with the principle of least privilege.